ishaan2304/suicide-case-study-analysis/README.md

 # suicide-case-study-analysis
-Analysis on suicide details of the people
+Analysis on suicide details of the people.